 Sports fill the days so families can come and watch their brothers, sisters, cousins, aunties and even sometimes their grandfathers in a safe and secure environment.

-The bringing together of over 3000 Kimberley Indigenous individuals would not be complete without giving them the opportunity to showcase their unique and raw sporting talents, particularly in the areas of football and basketball.
-For the majority of these vast Kimberley remote communities, the Smarter than Smoking Garnduwa Festival is the only opportunity for the sporting rivalry between them to have an outlet.
+Over 3000 Kimberley community members have an opportunity to showcase skilful sporting talents, particularly in the areas of football and basketball.
+For the majority of these vast Kimberley remote communities, the Smarter than Smoking Garnduwa Festival is a prized opportunity for their sporting rivalry to have an outlet.